Vladimir-csp/uwsm/README.md

 # Universal Wayland Session Manager

-Provides graphical session with environment management, XDG autostart support, and clean shutdown by wrapping standalone Wayland compositors into a set of systemd units.
+Wraps standalone Wayland compositors into a set of Systemd units on the fly.
+This provides robust session management including environment, XDG autostart support, bi-directional binding with login session, and clean shutdown.

+For compositors this is an opportunity to offload Systemd integration and session/XDG autostart management in Systemd-managed environments.

 > [!IMPORTANT]
 > This project is currently in a stable phase with a slow-burning refactoring.